arvind-india/mct-bqp/README.md

 Run `hda_elevator_script.m` for tracking in a specific *HDA+* scenario (elevator lobby).
 You can run it from `/mct-bqp`.

-*NOTE*: All data provided in the `hda_data` and `campus2_data` folders are not the actual datasets for privacy reasons but just txt results of the detections, which are useful to test the trackers.
+*NOTE*: All data provided in the `hda_data` and `campus2_data` folders are not the actual datasets for privacy reasons but just .txt results of the detections, which are useful to test the trackers.
 For the actual datasets see below.
+Also note that there is a bug in MATLAB for the recent versions of Ubuntu if you're trying to convert avi/mp4 files to image sequences.
+To use our included script `video2frames.m` you have to launch MATLAB as `LD_PRELOAD=/usr/lib64/libstdc++.so.6 /usr/local/bin/matlab -desktop` so it knows to use the library from your files ystem and not the packaged one.

 ### Tweaking/Finetuning